Loara/configfile/doc/zatades.md

 #### FLOATING and NOFLOAT inline records
 A FLOATING section can be used in any section that includes it with the INCLUDE record and not only the one in which it is defined.

-#### INCLUDE record
-Each element in the comma list is a FLOATING section that can the user can define inside the specified section.